IRL-CT/mobilehri2023/README.md

 3. ODrive Calibration:
 - Make sure both wheels are off the ground and free to spin.
 (Put a book or a brick under the chassis).

 - UPDATE (Nov 21st): I added a calibration script `startup_calibration.py`.
-You can just run that script and jump to next module.
+You can just run that script from ~/dancebot_ws/src/mobilehri2023/ and jump to next module.
 - Open a terminal
 ```bash
 $ odrivetool #(enter the odrive command interface)